lmorandini/grunt-clouddity/README.md

 selectively only on node type using the `nodetype` switch.
 In addition, a single container can be targeted using the `containerid` switch, and a node as well with the `nodeid` switch (with the last two options, `nodetype` is ignored).

+### Gruntfile examples

+XXX TODO
+See in the tests directory

 ## Task reference